 HOW DO I FIND OUT INFORMATION ABOUT COVID-19 AT MY SCHOOL?

-COVID-19 has caused some fear and anxiety in our school communities.
-However, all official information pertaining to your student and your school will come directly from your school district, charter school or private school.
+All official information pertaining to your student and your school will come directly from your school district, charter school or private school.
 Contact your school for additional information.

 WILL MY SCHOOL BE OPEN DURING A POWER OUTAGE?

 schools during a PG&E PSPS is made at the local school district level.
 In

 many cases, school may continue as scheduled with additional contingency plans

 regarding safe food handling, hydration of students and modification of activities

 to ensure student safety.
 Contact your school for additional information.